Blastocystis: Gut parasites that keep you healthy – DW – 07/16/2024

 As well as living in the gut, the bacteria can also infect skin and mouths .
 When they are good, they can play a major role in our being healthy.
 They make up what's known as the microbiome.

-Blastocystis is a somewhat controversial group of microorganism because scientists have been unable to agree on whether the parasite are harmful or not.
+Blastocystis is a somewhat controversial group of microorganism because scientists have been unable to agree on whether the parasites are harmful or not.

 "Up to now, there was no evidence of any direct role for Blastocystis in promoting health.
 To be on the safe side, all Blastocystis were categorized as a harmful intestinal parasite," said Sara Vieira-Silva, a microbiologist at Johannes Gutenberg University Mainz in Germany.